dport96/ITM352/morea/120.functions/experience-Invoice4.md

       Subtotals over $100 will be charged 5% of the subtotal amount
     </b> </div>

-If you get stuck you can view a [screencast solution](https://youtu.be/S-cOOAH3CtI)
+If you get stuck you can ask the instructor or TA for a screencast solution.

 {% include wod-times.html Rx="<25 min" Av="25-30 min" Sd="35-40 min" DNF="40+ min" %}